ionixjunior/ionixjunior.dev/src/content/en/posts/2018-02-20-xamarin-forms-and-ui-which-tool-is-more-productive.md

 +++
 layout: post
-title: "Xamarin.Forms and UI – Which tool is more productive?"
+title = "Xamarin.Forms and UI – Which tool is more productive?"
 date: 2018-02-20
 translations: ["pt"]
 tags: ["xamarin"]